bikram-2002/Market-Lens/README.md

 ## Contact Information

-- Check my Portfolio here: [Saikat Das](https://xsaikat.vercel.app/)
-- Connect with me on LinkedIn: [Saikat Das](https://www.linkedin.com/in/saikat933/)
+- Connect with me on LinkedIn: [Bikram Mandal](https://www.linkedin.com/in/bikram-mandal-3b080a223)
-- For inquiries, reach out via email: ibx.saikat37@gmail.com
+- For inquiries, reach out via email: bikrammandal812@gmail.com

 ***Thank you for exploring this project!***